stvliu/thingsboard.github.io/docs/user-guide/install/pe/old-upgrade-instructions.md

 <br>

-These steps are applicable for 2.5PE ThingsBoard Professional Edition version.
+These steps are applicable for 2.5PE  GridLinks专业版 version.

 ### Ubuntu/CentOS